rutgerrademaker/ansible-raspberry-pi/README.md

 ## Known issues

 - Different services should probably use different users and networks.
-- MongoDB for Unify should have secret password.
+- MongoDB for Unifi should have secret password.
 - I once ran into an issue when PiHole was not started some domains could not be resolved (which was fixed by manually starting pihole).
 - When a compose file is updated services should be manually restarted.
 - Have not tested the full playbook "from scratch".